 WHAT IS MANTHARAI/KACHNAR?

 Mantharai plant is scientifically known as Bauhinia variegate.
 It is also called mountain ebony, butterfly ash, or camel’s foot in English.
-It is a deciduous tree, native to the southeast Asian countries of India, Sri Lanka and China.
+It is a deciduous tree, native to the Southeast Asian countries of India, Sri Lanka and China.
 It is a medicinal plant used to treat various diseases.
 There is an ancient Tamil proverb that says,

 “மந்தாரை உள்ள வரை நொந்தாரைக் காண முடியாது”